How to Lead a Remote Team: The Complete Guide

 In a good calendar, not all activities pursue the same goal.

 Social formats serve to smooth relationships.
-Concrete examples: virtual coffee, general knowledge quiz, “show and tell” where everyone presents an object, book, or photo.
+Concrete examples: virtual coffee, general knowledge quiz, “show and tell” where everyone presents an object, a book, or a photo.

 Professional formats create business value.
-Think of a lunch and learn, project experience feedback, a co-development session, or a sharing workshop between teams.
+Think of a lunch and learn, a project experience feedback session, a co-development session, or a sharing workshop between teams.

 Challenge formats provide a different energy.
-This is where internal contests, step challenges, score quizzes, or friendly competitions related to a sporting event find their place.
+This is where internal contests, step challenges, scoring quizzes, or friendly competitions related to a sports event find their place.
 They open conversations between people who may not talk to each other in everyday work.

 A Golden Rule for Longevity